Seitanas/kvm-vdi/README.md

 This project aims to provide fully functional VDI solution by using open source virtualization.

+**NOTICE: KVM-VDI versions prior to 2016/06/01**

+Older versions are no longer compatible with new release!
+Older versions need to be manually upgraded to a new db schema from sql/vdi.sql file
+Also you must edit you VM to change to the new KVM wrapper script:

+     /usr/local/VDI/vdi-xmledit -name yourvmname

 **"KVM-VDI"** consists of three parts:

 * **Dashboard**.
 A webservice, which provides virtual machine control.